angular/angular/aio/content/guide/upgrade.md

 When migrating large applications from AngularJS to Angular using a hybrid approach, you want to migrate some of the most commonly used features first.
 For example, a YouTube client application might migrate the home page, then the player page, then search, and finally the settings page.

-When both Angular and AngularJS are used to render the application, both frameworks are loaded in the initial bundle being sent to the client.
-This results in a larger bundle size with both frameworks being included in a single bundle.
-It also means that event if a user only stays on Angular-rendered pages, the AngularJS framework has bootstrapped, and is listening for changes even if it is never accessed, potentially impacting overall application performance.
+In most environments where both Angular and AngularJS are used to render the application, both frameworks are loaded in the initial bundle being sent to the client.
+This results in both increased bundle size and possible reduced performance.

+Overall application performance is affected in cases where the user stays on Angular-rendered pages, because the AngularJS framework and application is still loaded, and running, even if it is never accessed.

-From a bundling perspective, this can be done with modern bundling tools, such as the Angular CLI.
-From a performance perspective, you should only load, bootstrap, and render the AngularJS application when needed.
-The steps below show you how to create a service that lazy loads and boostraps AngularJS, create a component for AngularJS content, and how to configure the Angular Router to load AngularJS routes only on specific URLs.
+To address the performance problem, you can use  [lazy loading](guide/glossary#lazy-loading) to only load, bootstrap, and render the AngularJS application when needed.
+This has the added benefit of reducing the initial bundle size.

+The steps below steps below show you how to create a service that lazy loads and boostraps AngularJS, create a component for AngularJS content, and how to configure the Angular Router to load AngularJS routes only on specific URLs.

 ### Create a service to lazy load AngularJS